M1m1c11/justgaminglancer/README.md

 # GDTLancer
 ![Progress][Progress]

-A space arcade game inspired by Freelancer.
-Developed in Godot 3 for desktop
+A space arcade game inspired by Freelancer, Orbiter and EVE Online.
-and mobile (Android) platforms.
+Developed in Godot 3 for desktop and mobile (Android) platforms.

 [Progress]: Doc/Images/Progress.png "Progress"

-## Recent changelog (since last release)
+## Recent changelog
+### Since v0.7-alpha
 - A new star system!
 - Switched to full-scale stellar bodies (stars and planets are up to scale now).
 - Using `meters` instead of `units` now.
 Updated distance prefixes according to